Kuressaare: Kuressaare bishop castle

-The city's biggest attraction is the Kuressaare Bishop's Castle, which mainly dates from the 14th century, and currently houses the Saaremaa Museum.
 The square-shaped fortress consists of four building wings around the courtyard.
 On the northeast side are the gate and two towers: Pikk Hermann and Sturvolt.
 17-18 are also important.
 The powerful earthen fortifications of the Kuressaare fortress around the medieval fortress core date from the 19th century.
 Kuressaare Castle is one of the best preserved in the Baltic States.
 It has been restored several times since the beginning of the 20th century.
 Since 2001, Kuressaare Castle Days have been organized every summer with knight tournaments, theatrical tours and processions, and other medieval attractions.

 To the south-west of the castle is Tori Bay, where the port of Kuressaare is located.

 Kuressaare Castle Park and the historicist-style Kuressaare Kursaal are the center of resort life.
 Both were founded in the second half of the 19th century.

 At the beginning of Lossi Street, in the former fish market, there is a monument to those who fell in the Estonian War of Independence.